 Titan uses geomembranes in an effort to minimize the effect of human development activities on the environment.
 They are especially important for waste containment.
 Our products are manufactured from highly durable materials, often with an expected lifetime of hundreds of years.
 They are resistant to chemicals and to wear, so that the passage of time and corrosion do not affect the integrity of the geomembrane liner.
 Each type of geomembrane material has specific characteristics which affect installation procedures, lifespan and performance.
 Titan offers a variety of materials based on the specific needs of your project.

-Click on our brochure or a specific product below for more information.
+Click on our brochures or a specific product below for more information.